AndaxH/andax-tech/pages/gratitude.md

 - **Alex 💻**
   - thank you for making security 🔐 fun and teaching me about immutability in chat apps 💬 😅
 - **Sam 🍉**
-  - thank you for modelling what it means to be zen 🎑
+  - thank you for modelling what it means to be zen 🎑 and all the trust & responsibility you've given me
 - **Nathan 🍉**
   - thank you for being an excellent friend, confidant and rubber duck 🦆
 - **Oscar 🍉**